 The first step in creating a fresh flower pew decoration is to green in the foam hanger clip.
-I like using leather leaf fern There are a lot of stems (usually around 25 in a bunch) and a single bunch can usually do up ten to twelve pew decorations.
+I like using leather leaf fern.
+(They average around 20 stems in a bunch) and a single bunch can usually do up ten pew decorations.

 One single stem has a lot of individual fronds that can be cut apart and used on each design.